Hyundai Ioniq 5: Ioniq 5 N

+The N Line is a sport-styled variant added to the facelifted Ioniq 5, positioned between the standard model and the high-performance Ioniq 5 N. Exterior features include N Line-specific front and rear bumpers with light-coloured flaps inspired by the Ioniq 5 N, tweaked side skirts and 20-inch alloy wheels, while the interior adds a unique steering wheel, sport seats, metal pedals, a black headliner, red stitching and N Line badging.
+It first became available in Korea from March 2024, before being rolled out gradually to other markets.

 Ioniq 5 eN1 Cup

 During the Hyundai N festival in December 2023, Hyundai revealed concept images of the Ioniq 5 eN1 Cup car, a racing variant of the Ioniq 5 N, with the goal of finishing the development in February 2024.
 The car features an aerodynamic bodykit, including air intakes, a rear diffuser, and a rear wing.
 It also features a stiffer suspension setup, lowering the ride height by 2.8 in.
 The car is also said to be about 250 kg lighter than its road going counterpart.
 Each racing team will have access to a special version of the Sound+ system, and drivers will be able to use N Grin Boost for extra power during overtakes, and N e-shift to add virtual gears.
 The Ioniq 5 eN1 Cup will start racing in late April 2024 in its own one-make EV series during the Hyundai N Festival in Korea.

+During the Hyundai N Festival in December 2023, Hyundai revealed concept images of the Ioniq 5 eN1 Cup car, a racing variant of the Ioniq 5 N.[31] The concept was shown with an aerodynamic bodykit, including air intakes, a rear diffuser and a rear wing, and a stiffer suspension setup lowering the ride height by 2.8 inches (71.1 mm).
+The eN1 Cup car was unveiled over the weekend of 30 March 2024 at an official practice round ahead of the 2024 Hyundai N Festival season.
+The eN1 Cup car uses an adjustable two-way-damper suspension and sits lower than the road model; with weight-saving measures such as a fibreglass-reinforced plastic hood and polycarbonate windows, it weighs about 1,970 kg (4,343 lb), roughly 270 kg (600 lb) lighter than the road car, and shares the road car's dual-motor all-wheel-drive powertrain rated at a peak of 641 hp.
+Each racing team can use a special version of the car's sound system, and drivers retain N Grin Boost and N e-Shift.
+The car competes in a dedicated eN1 class, Korea's first electric one-make race, introduced for the 2024 Hyundai N Festival season.